benmoran56/esper/README.rst

 The design is based on the Entity System concepts described by Adam Martin in his blog at T-Machines.org, and others.
 Efforts were made to keep it as lightweight and performant as possible.

-There is a fairly accurate writeup of what Entity System are in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system
+There is a fairly accurate writeup of what Entity Systems are in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system

 Inspired by Sean Fisk's **ecs** https://github.com/seanfisk/ecs, and Marcus von Appen's **ebs** https://bitbucket.org/marcusva/python-utils.

 What's New
 ----------
+**0.9.7** - By default, entities are now lazily deleted.
+When calling World.delete_entity(entity_id),
+            Entities are now placed into a queue to be deleted at the beginning of the next call to World.process().
+This means it is now safe to delete entities even while iterating over components in your processor.
+This should allow for cleaner Processor classes, removing the need to manually track and delete "dead" Entities after iteration.
+If you do wish to delete an Entity immediately, simply pass the new optional *immediate=True* argument.
+Ie: *self.world.delete_entity(entity, immediate=True)*.

 **0.9.6** - A new method has been added: *World.get_processor* which returns a *Processor*
             instance by type.
 This could be useful if you wish to call a specific method from another *Processor* from within a *Processor*.
 For example: